mckinsey/vizro/vizro-core/docs/pages/user-guides/card-button.md

 The [`Button`][vizro.models.Button] component is currently reserved to be used inside the main panel (right-side) of the dashboard.
 However, there might be use cases where one would like to place the `Button` inside the control panel (left-side) with the other controls.

-In this case, simply follow the user-guide outlined for [custom components](custom-components.md) and manually add the `Button` as a valid type to the `controls` argument by running the following lines before your dashboard configurations:
+In this case, follow the user-guide outlined for [custom components](custom-components.md) and manually add the `Button` as a valid type to the `controls` argument by running the following lines before your dashboard configurations:

 ```python
 from vizro import Vizro